 - Small: The fourth level displays very small-sized colorful blacks as per the card type.

 When you have set the Small and Very Small card size views, double-click the Card Size slider to fit the board to the screen i.e. edge-to-edge.
 This is applicable when there is empty space on the right of the board.

 When discussing a card in the first three card size views, you can still view the card details.
 Hover over the card to view a larger view with all details of the card in focus.

 Add Comments or Reply to Comments on the Card

 Collaborate with your team related to work on a card right on the board.
-To add comments to a card, click the Comments icon appearing on mouse-over on the card.
-Click the Add Comments button, enter your comments as long as 12000 characters.
+To add comments to a card, click the Comments icon appearing on the mouse-over on the card.
+Click the Add Comments button, and enter your comments as long as 12000 characters.
 As you type, the remaining characters are shown below the text box.
 Click Save.

 To reply to a particular comment, click the Reply button for the comment.
 The Comments window displays the date, time, etc. so you can view and track the comments.
 Click the link for example, ‘has 2 replies’ to view the replies to a particular comment.
 Whether you add your comments from the Kanban Board or the Detail view of a card, you can track the comments for the card.